-The Madison Police Department fully supports and embraces this overarching recommendation by the Task Force for the creation of a National Crime and Justice Task Force.
-We believe what we are seeing take place here in Madison today is simply a microcosm to what is taking place in many other parts of our country.
+The Madison Police Department fully supports this concept.
+We believe what we are seeing take place here in Madison today is simply a microcosm of what is taking place in many other parts of our country.
 We cannot deny the racial disparities which exist in our society with respect to not only arrest and incarceration, but in education, housing, access to health care and greater economic stability.
-In 1967, then President Johnson created a similar task force called the Kerner Commission.
-This was in the wake of how local police were addressing anti-Vietnam War protests, civil rights and poverty demonstrations taking place across the country.
+In 1967, President Johnson created a similar task force called the Kerner Commission.
+This was in the context of evaluating how local police were addressing anti-Vietnam War protests, civil rights and poverty demonstrations taking place across the country.
 In their final report, the Kerner Commission concluded that "our nation was moving toward two societies - one black, one white - separate and unequal."
 It is now fifty years since the Kerner Commission, and we continue to see many of the same issues and concerns; in some communities more so than others.